We’re passionately supporting Clean Air Day 2021

 One of the challenges to making change is that most of the harmful pollutants in the air we breathe are invisible, even when they are at dangerous concentrations.
 Having a good understanding of where there are particular problems is really important for our city as it plans how to keep us all safe.

-Recently Birmingham have also introduced their Clean Air Zone to try and help reduce pollution in the city centre.
+Recently, Birmingham has also introduced its Clean Air Zone to try to help reduce pollution in the city centre.

 Prasad Nagakumar, Paediatric Respiratory Consultant at our Children’s Hospital and Dr Satish Rao, Deputy Chief Medical Officer, explained how a number of research studies have highlighted the serious detrimental effect of pollution caused by vehicle exhaust on children’s health, particularly on the respiratory health.